STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 Their effect is almost immediate and will help you poop easily with the techniques mentioned above.

-Do not take strong laxatives when you're at work or school.
+Do not take strong laxatives when you are working.
 It will protect you from embarrassing situations.

 Sometimes, bile and pancreatic supplements are faster than laxatives.

 These supplements help with the enzymes that digestion needs.
-If the food that you eat is well digested, you will have no problems with stool evacuation.
+You will have no problems with stool evacuation.

 If you have the luxury to contract your muscles whenever you want to poop, do them.